 Optional Kids Hiking Clothes

-- Kids Rain Jacket: Hiking in the rain with kids can be a lot of fun, but if there’s a chance of rain, make sure everyone has a lightweight rain jacket.
+- Kids Rain Jacket: Hiking with kids in the rain can be a lot of fun, but if there’s a chance of rain, make sure everyone has a lightweight rain jacket.
 Good quality rain jackets for kids roll up super small.

 Optional Hiking Gear for Kids